-When adding electrical equipment, be sure to follow the installation instructions included with the equipment.
+When adding electrical equipment, be sure to follow the proper installation instructions included with the equipment.
+Check with your dealer/retailer before adding electrical equipment, and never use anything that exceeds the maximum amperage rating of 20 amps.

 Notice: Improper use of the power outlet can cause damage not covered by your warranty.
 Do not hang any type of accessory or accessory bracket from the plug because the power outlets are designed for accessory power plugs only.